 Consider these quick tips when looking to keep your wedding budget balanced with your financial wellness:

 - Keep your guest list small: this affects the cost of other areas including catering, chair rental, and stationery.

 - Break tradition: take a honeymoon a year after the wedding, skip unnecessary décor and favors, or forgo pre- and post-wedding gatherings.

 - Discuss budget-friendly options with your potential vendor.
 Many venues offer ways to decrease costs that aren’t initially listed on their website.
 At the same time, respect that vendors also have a budget, and it may be best to find one in a different price point.

 - Before you go the DIY route, be sure you don’t end up spending more in the process.
 For example, a wedding planner can help keep you on track and negotiate contracts, saving you money in the long run.

-When you finally reach the big day, all this meticulous work will allow you to focus on what’s truly important.
-You can both feel a sense of pride in your responsible investment, not only for planning such an impressive event, but also by doing so without setting your financial goals aside.
+Even when it feels daunting, student debt doesn’t need to keep you from celebrating life’s milestones.
+When you finally reach the big day, you can both feel a sense of pride in not only for planning such an impressive event, but also by doing so without setting your financial goals aside.